Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Experiments

-\paragraph{Image Segmentation on Synapse.} \Cref{fig:synapse} visualizes the segmentation predictions given by the model trained with \ours(ours) and the TransUNet~\citep{chen2021transunet} baseline on $6$ ordered slices in one of the Synapse test volumes.
-We observe that the \ours model provides more accurate predictions on the segmentation boundaries and captures small organs better than the baseline.
+\paragraph{Segmentation on Synapse.} \Cref{fig:synapse} visualizes the segmentation predictions on $6$ Synapse test slices given by models trained via \ours(ours) and via the baseline (ERM+SGD) with TransUNet~\citep{chen2021transunet}.
+We observe that \ours provides more accurate predictions on the segmentation boundaries and captures small organs better than the baseline.

 \paragraph{Visualization of \ours.} As shown in \Cref{fig:synapse-weights}, with $\lossce\rbr{\theta_t;(\xb_i,\yb_i)}$ (\Cref{eq:cross_entropy_loss}) of label-sparse versus label-dense slices weakly separated in the early epochs, the model further learns to distinguish $\lossce\rbr{\theta_t;(\xb_i,\yb_i)}$ of label-sparse/label-dense slices during training.
 By contrast, $\regdac\rbr{\theta_t;\xb_i,A_{i,1},A_{i,2}}$ (\Cref{eq:dac}) remains mixed for all slices throughout the entire training process.
-As a result, the CE weights of label-sparse slices are much smaller than those of label-dense ones, pushing \ours to learn more image representations but fewer pixel classification for slices with sparse labels and learn more pixel classification for slices with dense labels.
+As a result, the CE weights of label-sparse slices are much smaller than those of label-dense ones, pushing \ours to learn more image representations but fewer pixel classifications for slices with sparse labels and learn more pixel classifications for slices with dense labels.